-This no churn peanut butter chocolate ice cream is a delicious and healthier version of the classic.
+This peanut butter chocolate no churn ice cream is a delicious and more nutrient dense version of the classic frozen treat.
 It’s sweetened with raw honey and made with milk, cocoa powder and natural peanut butter.
-Plus it has just the right amount of salt to give this frozen treat a nice balance of sweet and salty.
+It has just the right amount of salt to give this dessert a nice balance of sweet and salty.

-You’ll need a food processor or blender to make this peanut butter chocolate ice cream recipe, although if any of you don’t have either of those appliances, (or are making this during a power outage?) and want to try mixing this up by hand, give it a go and please let me know how it turns out.
-I suspect with enough elbow grease it will work.
+You’ll need a food processor or blender to make this peanut butter chocolate no churn ice cream recipe, although if any of you don’t have either of those appliances and want to try mixing this up by hand, give it a go and I suspect with enough elbow grease it will work.

 - 1 cup natural peanut butter